Emsworth was originally a busy fishing village, specialising in oysters.

 And the community pitched in, helping to start a small business in a village that has managed to retain it’s charm.

-And if you are looking for information about Chichester Harbour or what to do in and around Emsworth this is a good place to start.
-Carriages serves as an unofficial Information Office for Emsworth and the Chichester Harbour Conservancy.
+And if you are a visitor looking for information about Chichester Harbour or what to do in and around Emsworth this is a good place to start.
+Carriages serves as an unofficial Information Office and Visitor Centre for Emsworth and the Chichester Harbour Conservancy offering useful advice and tourist information about the area.

 After a few false starts and wrong turns I completed the walking trail around Thorney Island.